andrewlye/matcha/README.md

 - Some tensor operations, like matrix multiplication, are not supported in higher (n > 2) dimensions.
 This is mainly because there is no unified framework to broadcast or slice tensors yet, apart from AxisIterators.
 - Many tensor operations are still awaiting a multithreaded counterpart.
 - The plotting mini-library JPlot (in `matcha.utils`) is largely unfinished due to relevance.
 However, it has a strong backbone and would serve well as the base for a more comprehensive separate library.
 - Tensors only store doubles and do not support templating so that the underlying datatype remains primitive.
-Thus, there does not currently exist tensors that support storing floats, ints, etc.
+Thus, there does not currently exist tensors that support storing floats, ints, etc., and models cannot be quantized.
 - Tensors with numbers of different widths can print in a staggered fashion that no longer looks very clean.
 This can temporarily be solved by changing the DEFAULT_FORMAT field in `utils.Tensors`, but it would be nice if this format could dynamically adjust so that all calls to print a tensor will format nicely.
 - Adding more optimization algorithms, such as Adam, Adagrad, or momentum-based SGD.
 - Adding more neural network modules, such as convolutional and pooling layers.